husnejahan/Human-activity-recognition/README.md

 4. To test the model

-run inference-new.ipynb, after changing the test video path and outfile path
+run inference-new.ipynb, after changing the test video path and output file path

 # Tensorboard:To visualize the accuracy and loss after every epoch